Azure/azure-powershell/src/Spring/docs/Get-AzSpringTestKey.md

 Accept wildcard characters: False
 ```

-### -ResourceGroupName
+### -ServiceName
-The name of the resource group that contains the resource.
+The name of the Service resource.
-You can obtain this value from the Azure Resource Manager API or the portal.

 ```yaml
 Type: System.String